 The number one question on everybody’s mind is “How do Local Services ads work and actually show up in search results?”

 When they do show, this is how they look on desktop and mobile:

 Local Services ads by Google receive 13.8% of local SERP clicks.
 You’ll notice that these ads don’t contain links to websites and only have phone numbers as a form of communication.
 Previously, there was also the option on desktop to send a message request to a company and a few of their competitors.
 Many of our clients did not like that feature because it was similar to past unsuccessful lead generation platforms, so Google may have removed that due to negative feedback.
-They also could still be testing that function.
-As recently as a couple days ago, we were still seeing the message request option for some industries.
+They may test this again in the future.

 Old ads with message request button: